Skip to content

 Two music heatmaps (purple and green) triggered be the listener.

-Music heatmaps have many advantages over music sources approach.
+Music heatmaps have many advantages over the music sources approach.
 You can control the spread of the sound and the direction.
-You can have a sound that stops immediately in an sharp edge or spreads smoothly in another.
+You can have a sound that stops immediately in a sharp edge or spreads smoothly in another.
 You can also have the same sound in two or more areas of the image.
 Finally, if you want to achieve the same result as in point music sources, you can create heatmaps with smooth round circles in the points where you want the music sources to be.

 Technical Information.

-MusIcon™ interface is created in Flash using AS3.
+MusIcon interface is created in Flash using AS3.
 It is available as flash for the web in my website and as Android application from SlideMe here.

 Features: